AI tools vs AI skills: which matters more? Learn why tools alone aren’t enough—and what actually drives results at work.

 improve output quality over time

-A practical path:
+A practical approach:

-Use AI to draft and structure work
+use AI to draft and structure work

-Build repeatable workflows
+build repeatable workflows

 AI agents will become more capable over time.